beachcoder25/web-dev/node-app/README.md

 - Used Express to quickly build the structure for the Web Application

+### jade_vid07

+- Learned how to manipulate the html on our page with .jade templating files

 # Good to knows

 - To debug in VS Code go to debug tab, select add a configuration, and now you can debug on your .js file